Graciela Elizalde-Utnick, Ph.D.

 TBL courses have a recurring pattern of instruction that is typical of many flipped classrooms.
-Students prepare before class and then students spend the bulk of class time solving problems together.
-In SPCL 7922 this term, each session has a similar rhythm, opening with the Readiness Assurance Process that prepares the students for the activities that follow, and then moving to Application Activities that explore real-life case scenarios and apply concepts described in the readings.
+Students prepare before class and then spend the bulk of class time solving problems together.
+Each session has a similar rhythm, opening with the Readiness Assurance Process that prepares the students for the activities that follow, and then moving to Application Activities that explore real-life case scenarios and apply concepts described in the readings.

 Phase 1 - Pre-Class Preparation: Students are assigned preparatory materials to review before start of each module.
-The preparatory materials can be textbook chapters, articles, blogs, podcasts, videos, or PowerPoint slides.
+The preparatory materials can be articles, videos, blogs, podcasts, or PowerPoint slides.
 The preparatory materials highlight foundational concepts the students need to begin problem solving, but not everything they need to know by module end.

-Phase 2 - Readiness Assurance Test (RAT): Each session will begin with a five-multiple-choice question quiz posted on Blackboard.
-The quiz will begin at the class section's designated start time (1:00 pm or 4:30 pm) and students have 30 minutes to complete it.
-The RAT holds students accountable for acquiring important foundational knowledge from the assigned readings that will prepare them to begin problem-solving.
+Phase 2 - Readiness Assurance Test (RAT): Each session will begin with a five-multiple-choice question quiz (RAT) taken on Blackboard.
+The RATs hold students accountable for acquiring important foundational knowledge from the assigned readings that will prepare them to begin problem-solving during the class sessions.

-Phase 3 - In-Class Activities: Students and their teams use the foundational knowledge, acquired in the first two phases, to make decisions that will be reported publically and subject to cross-team discussion and critique.
+Phase 3 - In-Class Activities: Students and their teams use the foundational knowledge, acquired in the first two phases, to make decisions that will be reported during the whole-class discussions and subject to cross-team discussion and critique.
 The class will use a variety of methods to have students report their team’s decision at the end of each activity.
-Sometimes students will hold up cards indicating a specific choice, sometimes they will write their answer on Zoom chat, sometimes they will display their work gallery style for the other teams to comment, and other times they will complete short worksheets or surveys, which will be randomly reported to the rest of the class.
-Students will have the opportunity to work in teams using Zoom’s breakout rooms.
-The Zoom sessions will begin right after the quizzes at the class section's designated time (1:30 or 5:00 p.m.).
+Sometimes students will report their decisions in Zoom's chat, sometimes they will display their work gallery style for the other teams to comment, and other times they will complete short worksheets or surveys, which will be randomly reported to the rest of the class.

 Unless otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.